 - your can’t afford to repair or replace your car if it’s severely damaged or stolen

 However, if your car hasn’t been paid off yet, your lender may require full coverage with deductibles you can afford until the loan is fully repaid.

 If you are experiencing anything above, you may not be able to drop coverage but you can drop your insurance premium by raising the deductibles

 on these types of coverage.
 Instead of paying a $250 deductible, raise it to $1,000 and your car insurance company may drop your premium by hundreds of dollars.

 The key is to have $1,000 set aside to pay the deductible if you need it.

-If your car is so old or the value so low that you plan on buying a new one if you get in an accident, then drop comprehensive and collision and put that savings aside for a down payment on a new car.
+If your car is so old or the value so low that you plan on buying a new one if you get in an accident, then it's time to drop comprehensive and collision and put those savings aside for a down payment on a new car.